CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 * look into the 'at' parameter in batchFunction to determine if it is still needed
 * we would need to look into a setting change for receiver to indicate 'sendIfEmptyBatch' and generate empty batch files if set to true
+* Since the batchFunction locks the task rows that it is processing, it doesn't matter if runs for the same receiver overlap (this is not ideal, but still a far cry better than what we have today)

 ### Benefits Gained / Problems Addressed
 - Scalability - one queue message per receiver per batch bucket
 - Recoverabilty/Retry - if a batch fails, the queue message can be re-added to the queue and re-processed
-- Remove Race Condition - the race condition of pulling <x> Task records is one of the most hit queries in RS
+- Remove Race Condition - the race condition of pulling #n Task records is one of the most hit queries in RS
 - Queue Visibility - removing the 'nextActionAt' part of messages from the queue gives visibility
-- Easier 'Empty Batch' - for recievers that want an empty batch file each batch period if there are no records to send
+- Easier 'Empty Batch' - for receivers that want an empty batch file each batch period if there are no records to send
 - Batch Cancellation - ability to add a flag to stop batching for receivers in real time if needed